zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 To do something “remotely” (remotely) is to do it f rom a distance.
 Many people now work remotely.
 They don’t go into their office.
 They stay at home and work on their computer and use the internet to communica te with other people.
 That’s “working remotely.”
 Brianna is suggesting perhaps t hat Viktor break up with his girlfriend “remotely” – maybe send her a text messa ge or tweet her or put something on his Facebook page like “Now I’m single .”

-In any case, Brianna thinks that breaking up with t he girlfriend remotely might be “called for in this case.”
+In any case, Brianna thinks that breaking up with the girlfriend remotely might be “called for in this case.”
 “To be called for” means  to be appropriate, to be necessary or required in this particular situation.
 I have to say, I never had a difficult breakup with my girlfriends.
 Usually they  broke up with me, so I didn’t have to worry about it too much until after it happ ened.

 Now let’s listen to the dialogue, this time at a normal speed.